solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_08_Connect_Query_PHP.md

 A text editor such as Visual Studio Code may also be useful.

 Lastly, download the [connection certificate](https://dl.cacerts.digicert.com/DigiCertGlobalRootCA.crt.pem) that is used for SSL connections with the MySQL Flexible Server instance.
-In these snippets, the certificate was saved to `C:\Tools` on Windows.
+In these snippets, the certificate is saved to `C:\Tools` on Windows.
 Adjust this if necessary.

 ## Instructions